 Poland recorded a trade deficit of EUR 3.243 billion in March of 2022, swinging from a EUR 570 million surplus in the corresponding period of the previous year.
 It was the highest deficit on record, largely due to higher energy imports as the war in neighboring Ukraine led prices to surge. source: National Bank of Poland

 Balance of Trade in Poland averaged -564.28 EUR Million from 2000 until 2022, reaching an all time high of 2245 EUR Million in June of 2020 and a record low of -3253 EUR Million in March of 2022.
 This page provides the latest reported value for - Poland Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Poland Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Balance of Trade in Poland is expected to be -1730.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Poland to stand at 600.00 in 12 months time.
-In the long-term, the Poland Balance of Trade is projected to trend around 300.00 EUR Million in 2021 and -300.00 EUR Million in 2022, according to our econometric models.
+Balance of Trade in Poland is expected to be 4700.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Poland Balance of Trade is projected to trend around -600.00 EUR Million in 2023, according to our econometric models.